 - Where the use of the permission is not directly related to the core purpose of the app.

 - This includes Peer-to-Peer (P2P) sharing.
 P2P must be the core purpose of the app in order to qualify as a permitted use.

 - When the data is acquired for the purpose of sale.

 Note: This list is not exhaustive.
-For in depth guidance on alternative options and best practices, please refer to the Managing Package Visibility guidance for developers.
+For in-depth guidance on alternative options and best practices, see Package visibility filtering on Android.